Definición de scene en inglés:

 - Is Barbie responsible for so many girls' obsession with the perfect white wedding, long before the man in question comes on the scene?

 - informal way of saying come on the scene above.

 not one's scene

-- informal Not something one enjoys or is interested in: as for that job you mention, not my sceneMás ejemplos en oraciones
+- informal Not something one enjoys or is interested in: sorry, that witchcraft stuff is not my sceneMás ejemplos en oraciones

 - Oh dear, gardening is not my scene at all!